RealSeriousBusiness/Obj-to-DB-Snippet/README.md

 # Obj-to-DB-Snippet

-Uses reflection to convert types to SQL tables.
+Uses reflection to convert objects to SQL entries and back.